Koenkk/zigbee2mqtt.io/docs/guide/adapters/emberznet.md

 ### Hybrid (USB + Network)
 <details>
 <summary>SMLIGHT SLZB-06M EFR32MG21 Zigbee Ethernet USB POE WiFi LAN adapter</summary>

+**For optimal performance with Ember, ensure your Zigbee firmware is above version 20240510**.
+- To unlock  Ember driver support, update your Core firmware to a version higher than 2.2.0, followed by a Radio (Zigbee) firmware update to version 20240510 or higher, if any.
+- Currently, please avoid using Ember firmware with a Wi-Fi connection, as it can cause some interferences.

 Powerful, tiny modern design, developed for Zigbee2MQTT, PoE supported, pre-flashed, and ready-to-use Zigbee adapter.
 It supports Zigbee 3.0, Ethernet, LAN, USB, and WiFi connections.
 Rich packing that includes:
 | Package includes | SLZB-06M adapter | +5dB antenna 360° | Adhesive tape | Screws | Screwdriver | MicroUSB-Type-C | Screw-fix helper |